alainamstutz/JAKi-IPDMA/Ghazaeian.md

 <sup></sup> Standard errors: MLE</td></tr></tfoot>
 </table>
 Discussion points
-1) CAVE new_mv_28: Besides the deaths no-one was intubated, and the deaths are excluded => no further events than death! => no single event!
+1) CAVE new_mv_28: Besides the deaths no-one was intubated, and the deaths are excluded => no further events than death => no single event!
-=> make new_mv_28 the sens-endpoint and new_mvd_28 the primary endpoint definition

 # (v) Clinical status at day 28